The Kiwi Way Tour

 Day 7: Napier to Wellington

 Travel through the vineyards and orchards of Hawke’s Bay and the bush-clad ranges of the Wairarapa into New Zealand’s capital city, Wellington.
-See New Zealand’s Parliament Buildings, the Kelburn lookout and take the Wellington cable car before visiting Te Papa Museum of New Zealand featuring New Zealand insights; the shaping of its land, the spirit of its diverse peoples, its unique wildlife, landscapes and its distinctive popular culture.
+On arrival, view New Zealand’s Parliament Buildings including the iconic ‘Beehive’ building.
+From the Kelburn lookout take the Wellington Cable Car down into the central city precinct before visiting Te Papa – the museum of New Zealand.

 Day 8: Wellington to Nelson